n-long/mito_assembly_annotation/README.md

 `python mito_anno.py`

 Output filenames will match input files.
-Assembled mitochondrial genome will have suffix `-scaffolds.fa` gene annotation in FASTA and GFF format
+Assembled mitochondrial genomes will end in `-scaffolds.fa`, genes (including tRNA/rRNA) in `_genes.fasta`, and coordinates in `.gff`.

 ####tRNA and rRNA databases come from the published MITOS (web server only) datasets